When considering which piece of fitness equipment is going to be the most beneficial in your home gym, there are a few common types to choose from.

-If you’re in a hurry, you can quickly navigate to our top picks in each category using the links below:
+If you’re in a hurry, you can quickly see our top picks from the table below:

 If you have a budget in mind, then this section is for you.
 We’ve scoured the internet to find you the best value models at a variety of price points ranging from under £100 to over £1000.

 1. Concept2 Model D – Best Under £1000

 Widely considered the best rowing machine on the market, the Model D is the go-to machine for commercial and home gyms.
 Priced at under £1,000, this model is a sturdy well-engineered machine that will provide a great cardiovascular workout and last for years to come.

 In addition, it comes equipped with the excellent PM5 onboard computer.
 This provides plenty of program options and accurately tracks a wide range of metrics.
 If you have a compatible smart phone (iPhone or Android), you can connect to the monitor wirelessly to get extra feedback on your workouts.

 If you want the most authentic rowing experience, then you can do no better than using the WaterRower Original.
 Water resistance offers a smooth and tranquil workout while providing plenty of resistance.
 In addition, it comes built with a high-quality handmade wooden frame and can feel the quality with each stroke.
 However, the high level of workmanship does come at a price and is one of the priciest models in our list.

 Nonetheless, it also comes with the S4 monitor which has all the features you could ever dream of.
 You can even race other users over the internet on a virtual river.
 Without doubt WaterRower offer the most enjoyable rowing experience that is as close to real rowing as you will get from the comfort of your own home.